chadwcarlson/hugo-demo-theme/content/demos/django-cli/deck.md

 <p>2.
 Initialize the new project with a public GitHub repository, using <code>platform environment:init</code></p>

 <aside class="notes">
-  Next, you can use the CLI command <code>platform environment: init</code> along with the project ID to initialize the project with an existing Django repository, such as one of our Django templates.
-So long as they repository contains Platform.sh configuration files, it will then build and deploy the site.
+  Next, you can use the CLI command <code>platform environment:init</code> along with the project ID to initialize the project with an existing Django repository, such as one of our Django templates.
+So long as the repository contains Platform.sh configuration files, it will then build and deploy the site.
+First, Platform.sh will run through the build hook of the application's
+  <code>.platform.app.yaml</code> file, which defines its build process, by first downloading all of its
+  dependencies defined in the <code>Pipfile.lock</code>.
+Once completed, Platform.sh will validate domains for the environment, and issue new Let's Encrypt certificates for them if not present or if they will soon expire.
+Then the environment is created and deployed.
 </aside>
 {{< /slide >}}